Rocket blasts off from Florida with military communications satellite

-CAPE CANAVERAL, Florida An Atlas 5 rocket blasted off from Cape Canaveral Air Force Station on Friday carrying a sophisticated communications satellite designed to provide voice and data services for U.S. military forces around the world.
+CAPE CANAVERAL, Fla., July 19 An Atlas 5 rocket blasted off from Cape Canaveral Air Force Station on Friday carrying a sophisticated communications satellite designed to provide voice and data services for U.S. military forces around the world.

-The 206-foot (63-meter) tall rocket, built and operated by United Launch Alliance, a partnership of Lockheed Martin (LMT.N) and Boeing (BA.N), lifted off at 9 a.m.
+The 206-foot (63-meter) tall rocket, built and operated by United Launch Alliance, a partnership of Lockheed Martin and Boeing, lifted off at 9 a.m.
 EDT (1300 GMT) from a seaside launch pad just south of the Kennedy Space Center.

 Perched on top of the booster was the second satellite in the U.S. Navy's Mobile User Objective System, or MUOS, network.
 The satellites, built by Lockheed Martin, are intended to augment and eventually replace the Navy's existing Ultra High Frequency satellites.